important-basic-things/java-general/quiz/question-3/answer.md

 Incorrect.
 JavaFX is a software platform for creating and delivering desktop applications, as well as rich Internet applications (RIAs) that can run across a wide variety of devices.
 (See [Wikipedia](https://en.wikipedia.org/wiki/JavaFX)).
 JavaFX is intended to replace Swing as the standard GUI library for Java SE.

 Java FX is not part of Java SE.
-But it is now part of Oracle Java SE Implementation (since Java SE 7 update 6).
+But it is now part of Oracle JDK (since Oracle Java SE 7 update 6).
 Since the JDK 11 release in 2018, JavaFX is part of the open-source OpenJDK, under the OpenJFX project.